 Conclusion

-In conclusion, while advancements in law enforcement and technology have made it more challenging for serial killers to operate undetected, the threat remains a real concern.
+To wrap this up, while advancements in law enforcement and technology have made it more challenging for serial killers to operate undetected, the threat remains a real concern.
 The decline in reported cases does not necessarily mean that serial killers have disappeared; they may simply be evolving and adapting to the changing landscape of crime.
 By understanding the motivations, behaviors, and patterns of serial killers, we can better protect ourselves and our communities.